-By then, I face a lot of suspect questions about Mughal portrait and zodiac coins; ..... not authentic coins ..... a copy of the genuine coins ..... electrotype duplicates from British Museum ..... only images on display, no such actual coins ..... where from these images ..... the coins occupied by whome ..... who is the collector ?
+By then, I face a lot of suspect questions about Mughal portrait and zodiacal sign mohurs; ..... not authentic coins ..... a copy of the genuine coins ..... electrotype duplicates from British Museum ..... only images on display, no such genuine coins ..... where from these images ..... the coins occupied by whome ..... who is the collector ?

-It is a preliminary checking method by naked eye for novice collectors from photographic images.
-For professional method; actual coin should be confirmed by other tests, checking the weight and specific gravity, microscopic evaluations to determine surface compositions and minting techniques.
-Finally, X-ray Fluorescence Spectrography to test the purity and composition of all precious metals.
+It is a preliminary detect with the naked eye for novice collectors from photographic images.
+For authentication; the coin should be confirmed by other tests checking the weight and specific gravity, microscopic evaluations to determine surface compositions and minting techniques, and X-ray Fluorescence Spectrography to test the purity and composition of metals.

 Mr. Sinsethakul P.